Project Directory Structure

 Branches

-The tool works with dev branches by default.
-You can choose the branches from the project you want to work with locally in the init command.
-You can ignore the dev branches concept and work with the main branch only, of course.
-But note that all its configurations will be stored in the directory main.
+The tool works with development branches by default.
+You can specify which branches from the project you want to work with locally during the init command.
+Alternatively, you can ignore the development branches concept and work exclusively with the main branch.
+However, note that all configurations will then be stored in the main directory.

-The directory of the main branch is called simply main and does not contain the branch ID.
-This way, it is easily distinguishable from the other branches.
+The main branch directory is simply named main and does not include the branch ID.
+This makes it easily distinguishable from the other branches.

 Example of meta.json: